someengineering/fixinventory/ckmetrics/README.md

   ctime: '2021-09-28T13:10:08Z'
 ```

-As you can see, the instance type resource has a float attribute called `ondemand_cost` which is the hourly cost the cloud provider charges for this particular type of instance.
-In our aggregation query we now sum up the hourly cost of all running compute instances and export them as a metric `instances_hourly_cost_estimate`.
+As you can see, the instance type resource has a float attribute called `ondemand_cost` which is the hourly cost a cloud provider charges for this particular type of compute instance.
+In our aggregation query we now sum up the hourly cost of all running compute instances and export them as a metric named `instances_hourly_cost_estimate`.

 ## Contact